astaniano/hat/platforms/webSecAcademy/server_side_topics/bll_vuln/bll_short.md

 - Example 1: Email change does not require immediate confirmation
 - The presence or absence of a particular parameter may determine which code is executed

-### Think about missing `if` statements in endpoints
-- Remove more items from the cart than it currently has
-- Overloading integer (no `if` check for the total amount of items in the cart)

 ### Broken validation OR client-side only validation
 - Pay for a product with a negative value or with other nonsensical input
 - Instead of validation input is truncated or certain chars are filtered out